Afghan peace bid stumbles on Kabul-Taliban protocol row

-The squabble may set the tone for what could be arduous negotiations to end a conflict that has torn at Afghanistan's stability since the U.S. invasion following the September 11, 2001 al Qaeda attacks on U.S. targets.
+The squabble may set the tone for what could be long and arduous negotiations to end a war that has raged since the U.S. invasion of Afghanistan that followed the September 11, 2001 al Qaeda attacks on U.S. targets.

-Asked when the talks would now take place, the source in Doha said "There is nothing scheduled that I am aware of", and confirmed that meant they would not happen on Thursday.
+Asked when the talks would now take place, the source in Doha said "There is nothing scheduled that I am aware of."
+Asked if that meant they would not happen today, the source added: "Yes that's correct."

 The opening of the office was a practical step paving the way for peace talks.
 But the official-looking protocol surrounding the event raised angry protests in Kabul that the office would develop into a Taliban government-in-exile: A diplomatic scramble ensued to allay their concerns.